 Experience St Davids’ Foodie Scene

 There is an incredibly diverse and exciting food scene in St Davids, with something to suit any palate.
-St Davids Gin & Kitchen serves a beautiful small plates menu made using the best local ingredients.
+St Davids Gin & Kitchen serves beautiful dishes made using the best local ingredients.
 While you’re there, try their very own St Davids Gin!
-The Meadow Cafe specialises in wholesome food and spectacular coffee during the day – head here if you’re into vegan food.
+Pilgrims’ Cafe specialises in breakfast and lunch with interesting twists – head here if you’re looking for vegan options.
 And of course, what coastal holiday is complete without fish and chips??
 In the city itself, the pubs all do their own fantastic dishes, while The Shed in Porthgain is well worth the 10-minute drive to eat them sitting on the harbour wall.

-Other notable food places for when you’re having a wander include Chapel Chocolates (perfect for yummy souveniers!), The Bench Ice Cream Parlour (exactly what it says on the tin – beautiful ice cream in wonderful flavours!), and St Davids Oggies (our answer to the Cornish Pasty, sold street side).
+Other notable food places for when you’re having a wander include Chapel Chocolates (perfect for yummy souveniers!), The Bench Ice Cream Parlour (exactly what it says on the tin – beautiful ice cream in wonderful flavours!), and Mr Funk’s Sri Lankan Curry (simply wonderful kottu and rice & curry served from their trailer parked at St Davids Rugby Club during the summer).

 Walk the Pembrokeshire Coast Path